 Google also provides numerous bid-related insights directly within the Google Ads interface.
 You can see Google’s estimate for the bid required for your ad to land position one, the top section of the SERP or simply the first page.

 To view these estimates, first add your keywords to Google Ads.
 Then, adjust your columns to view any/all of these metrics.

 For new keywords, it can be costly to shoot for top positions right off the bat.
 Instead, give yourself some leeway to test things out—adjust your ads, add some negative keywords, etc.

 I like to start by viewing each keyword’s estimated first page bid, then bump it up by 20-30% to aim for the middle of the page.
 This is a great way to ensure that your ads have visibility, but aren’t at the top right off the bat.
 From there, you can work your way to higher positions by honing your account to improve Quality Scores or gradually bumping up your bids.

-[Worried about wasting money in AdWords?
-Use the FREE AdWords Grader to find out if you're making mistakes in your AdWords account.]
+Worried about wasting money in Google Ads?
+Use the FREE Google Ads Grader to find out if you’re making mistakes with your account.

 Finding your bidding sweet spot can be tough—you don’t want to be consistently outbid by competitors, but you don’t want overshoot and vastly overpay for your ads, either.
 One of the easiest ways to identify where your competitors’ bids lay is to take advantage of third-party tools like SEMRush or SpyFu.